dharam-dot/my.passion.md/Task-4.md

 <details>
   <summary> Implementation </summary>

-I have  create a new test script.
-In the first step we have downloaded the google sheet & added some content from previos evaluation script so that the test script can generate same kind of data formate to test or compair the output of both scripts.
-After that the generated output data will store in  datafile  folder.
-After that we will compair Script data file and Test data file using diff command.
+In this script, first of all I copied the spreadsheet link to csv link through web publish option.
+After that I downloaded the link to the spreadsheet with the wget command and rename the download file with the mv command.
+Then I got the required output from awk command. after that i used diff command in my test script and compare the both files and got the required output.

  </details>